 The fact you're reading this means it's likely you make a good share of your household's financial decisions.
 Yet if you died, would your loved ones know which date the rent's due, when your car insurance runs out and where the stopcock is?

-So as well as making a financial factsheet, take time to ensure your partner, kids, parents or flatmates have the practical skills they need to look after the household without you.
+So as well as making a financial factsheet, take time to ensure your partner, kids, parents or flatmates have the practical skills they need to look after the household.

 Whether you usually keep the car maintained, sort the savings or pay the milkman, make sure those who rely on you know how to do it for themselves too.